 Work&Place: Our Journal

-We encourage you to read one of the best collections of contemporary perspectives on work and the workplace, that we know of.
-Special thanks to Sodexo USA for its active sponsorship of the first two issues, and to the IFMA Foundation and its supporters (especially Manhattan Software and Planon) for sponsoring the Cheap viagra cialis third and fourth issues, published in the spring/summer of 2014.
+We encourage you to read one of the best collections of contemporary perspectives on work and the workplace, malady that we know of.
+Special thanks to Sodexo USA for its active sponsorship of the first two issues, and to the IFMA Foundation and its supporters (especially Manhattan Software and Planon) for sponsoring the prescription for viagra third and fourth issues, published in the spring/summer of 2014.
 The October 2015 issue, #6 and the April 2016 issue, #7 were both sponsored by Steelcase and Condeco.

 You can read and/or download a free pdf version of any of the Work & Place back issues at this link: http://workplaceinsight.net/workplace/

 Volume 3 #’s 2 and 3 were published as special issues in conjunction with the IFMA Foundation‘s second Workplace Strategy Summit, held 8-10 June, 2014, at the executive conference center in Wokefield Park, near Reading, in the United Kingdom.
 Those two issues include articles by most of the keynote presenters at the Summit.

 Paul Carder, the publisher of Work&Place, describes the journal this way: